bxjthu/CompLing/slides/10/source.md

 > <img src="images/result_data.png" width=400>
 ]

+???
+The spatial visualization of document vectors
+The spatial visualization of word vectors
 ---

-## Recap: representing the meaning of a word

-+ Dictionary entries

-+ Feature structures

-+ Relational databases

-+ Vectors

-+ Trees

-+ Synsets

----

 ## At the end of this session you will

-+ understand what are word senses

-+ understand what are the possible relations between the senses of a word
++ know about how word similarity can be measured

-+ understand what are the possible relations between senses
++ understand what are word senses and the possible relations between them

 + know about how word senses are defined in WordNet